SolidifyDemo/AzureDevOps-GitHub-Demo/Notes/ReadMe.md

 ## Azure Pipelines with code in GitHub ##
 Use Case: We have moved our code to GitHub but want to continoue to use Azure Pipelines for building
+- Lets start by modifying an existing build from using Azure Repos til GitHub: SolidifyDemo/AzureDevOps-GitHub-Demo
 - Goto pipelines and create a new build, show classic and YAML
 - Connect to the AzureDevOps-GitHub-Demo repo
 - Select a dot net framework template